davlug3/dotfiles/README.md

 # My Dotfiles repo

-*this is primarily used for vim, but i may use this for other t hings as well*
+*this is primarily used for vim, but i may use this for other things as well*

 Instructions